LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

 JMH recommends this two project approach to ensure the benchmarks are correctly initialized and produce reliable results.

 I tested five scenarios:
-1. Using Micrometer to create a counter every time it is incremented. :black_circle:
+1. Using Micrometer to create a counter every time it's incremented. :black_circle:
 2. Creating a counter once, storing a reference to it, and using that reference to increment the counter. :white_circle:
-3. Using Micrometer to create a counter with one tag every time it is incremented. :red_circle:
+3. Using Micrometer to create a counter with one tag every time it's incremented. :red_circle:
 4. Creating each counter once, for every possible tag value, storing a reference to the counters in an `EnumMap`, and using that map to increment the relevant counter. :large_blue_circle:
 5. Creating each counter once, for every possible tag value, storing a reference to the counters in an `HashMap`, and using that map to increment the relevant counter. :large_orange_diamond: